Prest-O-Lite

 Carl Fisher and James Allison’s Prest-O-Lite Corporation marketed compressed gas canisters initially used to fuel the first viable automobile headlights.
 Fisher and Allison founded the company with Percy Avery in 1904 and eventually sold the company in 1917 for millions of dollars.

-Also see Prest-O-Lite explosions December 1907 and August 1907.
-This article is about the third explosion and the third strike for Prest-O-Lite as Indianapolis city officials forced the company to locate its operations outside the metropolitan area.
+The attachments below contain articles concerning the third explosion and the third strike for Prest-O-Lite as Indianapolis city officials forced the company to locate its operations outside the metropolitan area.
+Also see Prest-O-Lite explosions December 1907 and August 1907

 I obtained this article from the Town of Speedway Library, and it provides a tidy history of the Prest-O-Lite Company.

-If you are interested in core technology behind Presto-O-Lite Company read this article explaining how acetylene gas is created and utilized for the application of headlights.
+If you are interested in core technology behind Presto-O-Lite Company read the Automobile Magazine article (attachment Acetylene1) from the early 1900's explaining how acetylene gas is created and utilized for the application of headlights.
+Also, I have attached a more recent draft on the history of acetylene in attachment Acetylene_History.